Helias/Telegram-DMI-Bot/README.md

 Send **'/start'** to start it, **'/help'** to see a list of commands.

 Please note that the commands and their answers from the bot are in Italian.

+###License
+This open-source software is published under the GNU General Public License (GNU GPL) version 3.
+Please refer to the "LICENSE" file of this project for the full text.

+###Credits
+This project is made possible thanks to the contributions of Stefano Borzì (Helias), Adriano Ferraguto (adrianoferraguto) and Luca Cavallaro (lucacavallaro).